Lamin Conteh

 Lamin Conteh (20 June 1976 – 5 May 2022), widely known by his nickname Junior Tumbu, was a Sierra Leonean professional footballer who played as an attacking midfielder.
 He represented the Sierra Leone national team from 1994 until 2002.

 Biography

 Conteh was born and raised in Freetown, Sierra Leone, to Muslim parents from the limba ethnic group.
 A Muslim himself, Conteh grew up in poverty.
 As a teenager, he was frequently seen playing street football across Freetown with boys much older than he was.
 As a teenager, he was considered the best secondary school footballer in Sierra Leone.
 He dropped out of the Ahmmadiyya Muslim Secondary School in Freetown in 1992 to become a professional footballer.

 Conteh made his international debut for Sierra Leone in 1994, at the age of seventeen.

-Though a Muslim, Lamin was highly involved in the rastafarian movement and was a big fan of reggae star Bob Marley.
+Though a Muslim, Lamin was highly involved in the Rastafari movement and was a big fan of reggae star Bob Marley.

 Conteh died in the early hours of 5 May 2022.